With SSD Fan Control you can "calm down" your iMac and keep the fans quiet.

 For some people, after upgrading their Apple iMacs with an SSD, the problem is that the fan revs up to full speed after a few minutes and is constantly ventilating at full speed - that is quite loud and sounds like a plane taking off. ;-) This occurs, among other things, if you remove the hard disk installed at the factory from the 2009, 2010 and 2011 iMacs and install an SSD with a [3,5 "to 2,5" hard disk adapter-> hard disk adapter].
 The reason for the fan noise is probably due to a temperature sensor which is built into the hard disk and which is queried on the original hard disk via a special firmware and a special connector.
 Since the iMac does not receive this information about the temperature of the disk from the SSD, it accelerates to be on the safe side and lets the fan run full.

-But: there is a solution.
-And a free one too!
-If you install the "SSD Fan Control" app, the fan is turned down and you get a quiet iMac again.
-The author of the software would be happy to receive a donation via PayPal, but he still offers the software free to download at.
+But there is a solution.
+And a free one at that!
+If you look at the App "SSD Fan Control" installed, the fan is regulated down and you get a quiet iMac again.
+The author of the software would be happy to receive a donation via Paypal, but he still offers the software free to download at.
 The software gives the user control over the fans and allows them to set their own speed.